katson1/inhousebot/README.md

   ```

 Now, you need to create a bot in the [discord developer portal](https://discord.com/developers/applications).
-Click on New Applcation and give it a cool name.
+Click on New Application and give it a cool name.
 On the **General Information** tab copy the APPLICATION ID and past on the CLIENT_ID variable on .env file, live this example:

   ```.env